Adept’s Integration with SOLIDWORKS: PDM for Workgroups or the Enterprise

 Notification Upon Change of Referenced File Status

 Adept’s SOLIDWORKS integration has an optional notification feature that notifies users when a file they are referencing is signed out or signed by another user.
-This feature improves collaboration when multiple users work on shared files and designs.
+This feature improves collaboration when multiple users work on shared documents and designs.

 Quick Access to Adept Commands